Recognizing and Managing Kidney Disease in Cats

 8. Homeopathy: Where do I begin… from the very moment there is a possibility of stage one kidney disease, all the way to the end of stage four, homeopathy is a life saver.
 Here are remedies known to be extremely helpful and we used at our clinic:

-• Stage One: Berberis 12C, Phosphorus 30C, given three times a day for one a week, then once a day for one week, then once a week ongoing.
+• Stage One: Berberis 12C, Phosphorus 30C, given three times a day for one week, then once a day for one week, then once a week ongoing.

 • Stage Two: Berberis 30C, Phosphorus 200C, Arnica 30C, following the same instructions as above.